Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: Revise EU rules on animal welfare on farms, taking into account the latest scientific evidence, stakeholder feedback, assessment of economic and social impacts, and societal demand.
 Stronger alignment of animal welfare production standards applied to imported products, in line with international rules.

-Timeline: The last step of the consultation process is expected in the fourth quarter of 2026 (see On-farm animal welfare: Review of EU laws).
+Timeline: Last step of consultation process expected in the fourth quarter of 2026 (see On-farm animal welfare: Review of EU laws).

 Organic production